Watts-Lab/task-mapping/tasks/Apache-helicopter-flight-simulator.md

 # Criteria
 ## Performance calculation

-This likely does not reflect details of the results of the paper but instead just how the task was designed and measured.
 ## Experiment 1
 Cross-Training Effectiveness: Cross-training effects were evaluated by participant responses to a 15-item multiple-choice scale that measured interpositional knowledge.
 Questions asked participants about their knowledge of team members’ equipment and task-related responsibilities.
 Sample items included “When the helicopter is destroying an enemy, what must the pilot do?” and “Who is responsible for identifying targets?”
 Participants were given 1 point for each correct item.
 Items were then summed to form a total score ranging from 0 to 15.